Damon–Kimmel feud: Timeline

 In October 2025, when Kimmel was hosting the show in Brooklyn, he brought out a neon-green bespectacled mascot named Frankie Focus, whom New York Governor Kathy Hochul had recently appeared with as part of a campaign against mobile phone use in school.
+The mascot was developed by New York based Furry Puppet Studio.
 When the mascot began to make insulting jokes about Kimmel, the host pulled the head off the mascot to reveal Damon.

+In June 2026, Kimmel was suspiciously gifted by UPS a gigantic Trojan horse and a "baby" Trojan horse, with the latter wheeled inside the set.
+Damon emerged from the horse, as part of a ploy to promote his newest film The Odyssey (2026).
+The two traded insults with one another, ultimately leading to an amateur fight with pool noodles before Damon cut the program to commercial.

 Publicity

 Since the feud began in 2005, many celebrity news outlets have covered the fake animosity between the two.
 This has resulted in many articles explaining the feud and some fans wondering whether the rivalry is legitimate.
 Despite this, the pair have, on certain occasions, dropped the act and revealed themselves as friends, leading many to dub the two as "frenemies".
 In 2013, Damon attended Kimmel's wedding to Molly McNearney.
 2013 also marked Damon and his wife Luciana's 10 year anniversary of their first meeting.
 They held a vow renewal ceremony to celebrate the occasion which Kimmel officiated.
 The two attended Game 5 of the 2018 World Series together with Affleck.

 In 2023, in light of the WGA strike, Kimmel revealed that Damon and Affleck offered to pay his staff, though Kimmel turned them down as he felt it was "not their responsibility".